NoHeartPen/dev-pynonjishokei/README.md

 Ling Yang, for not letting me give up learning Japanese, and also for guiding me through the completion of this project paper.

-Haiying Li, Hui Chen, for giving useful suggestion.
+Haiying Li, Hui Chen, for giving a lot of useful suggestion.

 JetBrains, for offering the [PyCharm Community Edition](https://www.jetbrains.com/pycharm) for free.